cflexman/cflexman.github.io/_drafts/2017-08-16-HFC-calibration.md

 IV.

 Again, both non-random question selection and the burden of distinguishing truthfulness of details could be said to be part of a forecaster's duty.
+Unfortunately, even if you did want to test for these things, this probably isn't the way to do it.

+With the original test, you can use the Brier score as a proxy for geopolitical knowledge.
+And you can straightforwardly test calibration/overconfidence by ensuring about 70% of questions given 70% confidence are gotten right, etc. These don't get in each other's way, and provide strong quantified estimates of the participant's epistemics.

+On the other hand, these

 Nonetheless, they add enormous amounts of variance to the test compared to the underlying knowledge.
 For many of the questions, I was moving my answer more by trying to update on the algorithm of the question-selectors than I was from my analysis of the geopolitical questions themselves.
 I would very roughly estimate that about 50% of my variance was from fundamental analysis, 30% was from the evidence of the question being asked, and another 20% was from details and various other adversarial considerations.

+Let's assume for now that the primary aim of these questions was to determine geopolitical knowledge and/or calibration and overconfidence on generic factual questions.

+In this case, not only